CogBlender: Towards Continuous Cognitive Intervention in Text-to-Image Generation: Related Works

 \subsection{Cognitive Properties of Images}

-Cognitive properties of images refer to psychologically evaluated attributes emerging from the interaction between visual stimuli and human cognitive processes, which serve as critical mediators that shape human behaviors~\cite{szczepanowski2013perception, kim2021roles}.
+Cognitive properties of images refer to psychologically evaluated attributes emerging from the interaction between visual stimuli and human cognitive processes.
+These attributes serve as critical mediators that shape human behaviors~\cite{szczepanowski2013perception, kim2021roles}.

 Emotion is one of the most fundamental cognitive appraisals elicited by images.
 Psychological research commonly models emotion in the valence–arousal–dominance (V-A-D) space~\cite{bradley1994measuring,kurdi2017introducing,kosti2017emotic}, representing pleasantness, intensity, and sense of control, respectively.
 Another property, memorability, directly determines whether visual information is retained over time and has been demonstrated to be a stable, image-level property~\cite{bylinskii2021memorability}.
-Closely related to this is recallability, referring to the ease with which specific visual details and structural information can be accurately reconstructed from memory, primarily explored within the data visualization community~\cite{VisRecall} that has yet to be fully extended to natural imagery and general visual design.
-Properties such as aesthetics~\cite{MurrayMP12} and interestingness~\cite{ConstantinSIDDS21} have also been the subject of systematic study and predictive modeling, indicating algorithmic predictability.
-However, these dimensions are more susceptible to individual experiences, cultural nuances, and personal aesthetic priors, often leading to higher inconsistency in human perception.
+Closely related to this is recallability, which refers to the ease of accurately reconstructing visual details and structural information from memory.
+This concept has been primarily explored in the data visualization community~\cite{VisRecall} and has yet to be fully extended to natural imagery and general visual design.
+Properties such as aesthetics~\cite{MurrayMP12} and interestingness~\cite{ConstantinSIDDS21} have also been the subject of systematic study and predictive modeling, which indicates that these properties may also be algorithmically predictable.
+However, these dimensions are more susceptible to individual experiences, cultural nuances, and personal aesthetic priors, often leading to higher inconsistency.

-Overall, we select valence-arousal-dominance and memorability as the primary dimensions to validate our framework.
-Notably, our architecture is designed to be dimension-agnostic, providing a scalable foundation for extending cognitive intervention.
+Overall, we select valence, arousal, dominance, and memorability as the primary dimensions to validate our approach.
+However, it is designed to be dimension-agnostic and can be readily extended to additional cognitive properties.